-I once received an email from an aunt which was written in ALL CAPS.
-I replied to her email and asked why she was SHOUTING!?
+An aunt once sent me an email which was written in ALL CAPS.
+Replying to her email, I asked her why she was SHOUTING!?

 Earth Hour 2017 is just about upon us.
 It’s time to

 Earth Hour 2017 coming up this weekend.
 In staying with my roots as an advocate for this big blue marble we call home, I like to dedicate a post to this event.
 So it’s time for a shout out for Mother Earth!